taalhavras/ucal/README.md

 ### timezone-store
 Timezones are handled with the help of a separate store - `timezone-store` to be exact.
-The store is itself fairly simple - it has one poke and two main scrys.
+The store is itself fairly simple - it has one poke and two main scries.
 It's built to handle the [tz database](https://github.com/eggert/tz) - a canonical source for all timezone data, past and present.
 Timezones are obviously important to `ucal`, but they will certainly be important to other applications as well which is why this is a wholly separate store.
 Applications using this will probably be interested in `lib/iana/*`, specifically `lib/iana/conversion.hoon`.
 To use `timezone-store` you'll need to populate it with some data.
 You can either clone the repo linked above or copy specific files